Gas Fire Service Cost

 FAQs

 All gas appliances and flues require an annual gas safety check.
 You must ensure that a gas safety check is done every year on every gas appliance/flue.
-It is the landlord's responsibility in rented accommodation, but if you are the tenant then you should let your landlord know the gas appliances are due to be checked.
+It is the landlord's responsibility in rented accommodation, but if you are the tenant, then you should let your landlord know that the gas appliances are due to be checked.

-If you are the homeowner, it is your responsibility to ensure all gas appliances are checked by a gas safe engineer annually.
-Many companies will offer annual gas safety checks as part of an insurance policy which will cover your appliances against breakdown.
+If you are the homeowner, it is your responsibility to ensure all gas appliances are checked by a Gas Safe engineer annually.
+Many companies will offer annual gas safety checks as part of an insurance policy, which will cover your appliances against breakdown.

-An Oxygen Depletion Sensor will detect when oxygen levels in the room fall below a specified level and then the flame failure device cuts off the gas supply to the fire to make sure it is safe.
+An Oxygen Depletion Sensor will detect when oxygen levels in the room fall below a specified level, and then the flame failure device cuts off the gas supply to the fire to make sure it is safe.

-Flueless fires do not need a chimney or flue, but instead use a catalytic converter system which converts carbon monoxide into low levels of harmless carbon dioxide and water vapour.
+Flueless fires do not need a chimney or flue, but instead use a catalytic converter system, which converts carbon monoxide into low levels of harmless carbon dioxide and water vapour.

-Manual control gas fires with a rotary control tend to use a piezo spark ignition, so often do not require a battery or mains power supply.
+Manual control gas fires with a rotary control tend to use a piezo spark ignition, so they often do not require a battery or mains power supply.

-The air vent should be fitted by the same Gas Safe engineer who is fitting your fire to ensure it is fitted in accordance with the manufacturer's instructions.manufacturers instructions.
+The air vent should be fitted by the same Gas Safe engineer who is fitting your fire to ensure it is fitted in accordance with the manufacturer's instructions.

 While the fire itself is run on gas, the ignition for most modern gas fires is powered by electronic components that require an internal battery.